CDM Regulations (2015): A Homeowners Guide – Don’t get fined!!!

 You will also need to notify the Health and Safety Executive (HSE) using an F10 form before commencing construction IF your work is scheduled to:

-Have more than 20 workers working simultaneously at any point in the project
+Last longer than 30 working days AND have more than 20 workers working simultaneously at any point in the project

 OR